Mangum, Oklahoma: Highways

 Mangum is served by U.S. Route 283, as well as Oklahoma State Highway 34.
 Oklahoma State Highway 9 connects just north of town.

 Air

 Mangum has a civil airport named Scott Field located on the western edge of the city, about 2 miles from the city center.
 No scheduled passenger airlines serve this airport.

 Commercial air service is available at Lawton–Fort Sill Regional Airport about 81 miles east-southeast, or the larger Rick Husband Amarillo International Airport, about 139 miles to the west-northwest.

 Rail

-There is no passenger rail service to or from Mangum, There are no traces of track in the city limits of Mangum.
+There is no passenger rail service to or from Mangum.